ivado-labs/meetup-googleml-keras/README.md

 gcloud config set project project-name
 ```

+### Dataset
+The dataset presented can be found on [Kaggle](https://www.kaggle.com/jannesklaas/kerasseedlings).
+Any dataset where the images are organised by directory having the class label should work.
+If not, the file `dataset.py` will need to be adapted.
+The dataset needs to be uploaded on the Google Storage bucket and the scripts need to be adapted accordingly
+(`scripts/*.sh`, `trainer.py` and the notebook).

 ## Preprocessing
 You can prepare your Python files to access and pre-process the data needed to train the model.
 Launch the Jupyter Notebook server with the following command: